NASA CTSGC Sponsored Internship Opportunities

 Overview

-Interested companies who wish to offer an internship, please contact the NASA CT Space Grant office at ctspgrant@hartford.edu.
+Interested companies who wish to offer a CTSGC-funded internship, please contact the NASA CT Space Grant office at csgcinfo@hartford.edu for additional details.
+We can provide details on the required 1:1 match or a sample mentor letter upon request.
 You may also view our Internship Flyer for more information.

 Technical, Industrial, and Educational Internships